 Immerse yourself in Vietnam’s mesmerizing culture and momentous history on a journey from the emerald mountains of the north to the sun-drenched beaches of the south.
 Discover a plethora of UNESCO World Heritage sites, including the imperial city of Hue and mystical Ha Long Bay.
 Glimpse rural life on a hike through idyllic Mai Chau Valley; enjoy a cyclo ride through the heart of bustling Hanoi; and descend into the famed Cu Chi tunnels, where Viet Cong guerillas lived during the Vietnam War.

-Arrive at any time.
+CharlotteArrive at any time.
 Arrival transfer is included.

 Spend the morning discovering the bustling Vietnamese capital and connecting to history on a guided tour.
 Visit the mausoleum of Ho Chi Minh, one of Vietnam’s most influential political leaders.
 Learn more about his life at the Presidential Palace, a French colonial-style building that was designed to be his official residence.
 Gain insights into the Vietnam War at the Hoa Lo Prison, known by American POWs as the Hanoi Hilton; then jump on a cyclo, a three-wheel bicycle taxi, for a fun-filled ride through Hanoi’s colourful Old Quarter.
 After, travel to the verdant Mai Chau Valley, a patchwork of rice paddies, emerald hills, and charming traditional villages.
 Settle in for a two night stay in this lush, green paradise.
 Ho Chi Minh Mausoleum is open until 11:00am and closed on Monday and Friday.
 Entry is dependent on what time the group arrives in Hanoi.

 Spend the day exploring the picturesque valley.
-Set out on a walk through the peaceful countryside, learning about the local tribes and customs, and visit a rural market for a fruit tasting.
+Set out on a walk through the peaceful countryside, learning about the local tribes and customs, and visit a market for a fruit tasting.
 Choose to enjoy an authentic country lunch at a village home.

 Return to Hanoi, stopping at KymViet Enterprise on the way.
 This the tour operator–supported program teaches stitching and sewing skills to local people with disabilities.
 Learn about KymViet meeting with the staff and make a small handicraft.
 Enjoy a tour of the workshop and interact with the team members by learning a few words in sign language.
 After, return to Hanoi and enjoy the rest of the day to explore exactly how you wish!

-After breakfast, transfer to HaLong Bay, where thousands of sculpted limestone islands rise from serene, turquoise waters.
-Settle into your cabin on a traditional-style wooden junk boat, where we’ll spend the night, and embark on a cruise of Bai Tu Long Bay, a more secluded section of this UNESCO World Heritage site.
-Glide around the bay’s stunning karst formations, and explore the fascinating Me Cung cave with our local guide.
+Settle into your cabin on a traditional-style wooden boat or junk, where we’ll spend the night, and embark on a cruise of either Halong Bay or Bai Tu Long Bay (depending on boat availability).
+Continue to glide around the bay’s stunning karst formations, and explore with our local guide.
 This traditional wooden sailing boat offers a unique way of navigating the lime karsts of Ha Long Bay with all the comforts of a motorized, floating hotel.
 The boat crew will prepare an included seafood lunch and dinner.
 All cabins are twin share and have an en-suite bathroom.
 The boat features an enclosed dining and sitting area and of course plenty of outside deck space to enjoy your beautiful surroundings.

 Enjoy an early lunch on board before returning to land and heading back to Hanoi to catch a short flight to Hue.
 A former imperial capital of Vietnam, this World Heritage-listed city boasts many architectural treasures; it was also the site of one of the Vietnam War’s most dramatic battles.